Boeheim lifts Syracuse past No. 18 Virginia, 63-55 in OT

+After losing to Notre Dame and Virginia Tech by a combined five points in their previous two games, the Orange entered overtime with a vengeance on Saturday and beat No. 18 Virginia 63-55.

+“Losing the last two games, we didn’t want to feel that same feeling,” Boeheim said after he scored nine of his 14 points in the extra period.
+“We knew it came down to the last five, six minutes just like the other games.”
-CHARLOTTESVILLE, Va.
-(AP) — Buddy Boeheim scored nine of his 14 points in overtime and Syracuse outlasted No. 18 Virginia 63-55 on Saturday.
-The Orange scored 20 points in the extra period after netting just 19 in the second half.

-Boeheim hit the third of three consecutive 3s for the Orange (9-7, 2-3 Atlantic Coast Conference) and added another when he made a desperate heave from well behind the 3-point line to beat the shot clock late in the extra period.
+Syracuse hit its first four shots in the extra period, the first three from 3-point territory, and scored 20 points in the period after managing just 19 in the second half.
+Boeheim hit the third of those three consecutive 3s for the Orange (9-7, 2-3 Atlantic Coast Conference) and added another when he made a desperate heave from well behind the 3-point line to beat the shot clock late in the extra period, boosting the Orange lead to 57-49 with 1:18 remaining.

+It was a much different ending for the son of Orange coach Jim Boeheim, who told his son to just keep shooting after he missed 10 of his first 11 shots.

+“He’s one of the best shooters in the country,” the elder Boeheim said.

 Elijah Hughes, who scored 18 points, hit the first 3 of the overtime for the Orange and freshman Joe Girard, who scored 19, hit the second.

+The shots were similar to ones they’d missed in regulation, coach Boeheim said, with the only difference being that in the overtime, they went in.

+“For us to win we have to make those shots,” the coach said.
+“We got one lucky one, but that’s OK.”

 Jay Huff had 16 points and 10 rebounds for Virginia (11-4, 3-2), which lost back-to-back games for the first time since the 2016-17 season.
-Mamadi Diakita and Kihei Clark each added 13 points for the Cavaliers.
+Mamadi Diakite and Kihei Clark each added 13 points for the Cavaliers.

+“We couldn’t come up with key stops, whether they made some tough shots or we made some breakdowns.
+It was a little bit of both,” Cavaliers coach Tony Bennett said.

-Neither team scored in the final 1:20 of regulation, but the Orange hit their first four shots of the extra period.
+The Cavaliers had a scoreless stretch of seven minutes in the second half and trailed by only 36-35 before Braxton Key put Virginia in front.
+Neither team scored in the final 1:20 of regulation, sending it to the extra period tied at 43, but the Orange hit their first four shots of overtime to take command.

 BIG PICTURE

-Syracuse: The Orange scored 34 points in their first game against the Cavaliers, which was the season-opener for both teams.
-Syracuse started Saturday averaging 73.7 points and haven’t scored fewer than 54 in a game since the opener.
+Syracuse: The Orange scored just 34 points in their first game against the Cavaliers, which was the season-opener for both teams.
+Syracuse started Saturday averaging 73.7 points and hasn’t scored fewer than 54 in a game since the opener.
 They had 43 at the end of regulation at Virginia.

 Virginia: The Cavaliers’ inconsistency on offense was on full display in the second half when they didn’t score for nearly 3 minutes, then scored 12 consecutive points in about 3 1/2 minutes to take a 35-30 lead.
 Immediately thereafter, they went 7 minutes without a point.